aa427747/python-challenge/README.md

 There are 2 parts to this challenge.
 Both challenges use core python to create counts and functions and print them out for the user to view.

+From the instructions README:  Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
+These challenges are far from easy so expect some hard work ahead!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.